Jim Koch

-Charles James Koch (/kʊk/ KUUK; born May 27, 1949) is an American entrepreneur, billionaire, and the co-founder and chairman of the Boston Beer Company, the producers of Samuel Adams beer.
-Koch is widely considered to be the founding father of the American craft brewing movement.
+Charles James Koch (/kʊk/ KUUK; born May 27, 1949) is an American businessman who is the co-founder and chairman of the Boston Beer Company, the producers of Samuel Adams beer.
+Koch is widely considered to be a founding father of the American craft brewing movement.

 Early life

-Koch was born in Cincinnati on May 27, 1949, one of four children born to German-American parents Charles and Dorothy Koch (née Kautz).
+Koch was born in Cincinnati, Ohio, to German-American parents Charles and Dorothy (née Kautz) Koch.
 Charles was a fifth-generation brewer.
-Koch earned a Bachelor of Arts, Juris Doctor, and Master of Business Administration from Harvard University.
+Koch earned Bachelor of Arts, Master of Business Administration, and Juris Doctor degrees from Harvard University.

 Career

-He is a former consultant with The Boston Consulting Group.
+Koch is a former consultant with the Boston Consulting Group.
 He was formerly an Outward Bound instructor.
 In 1984, Koch co-founded the Boston Beer Company, the producers of Samuel Adams beer.

-Koch took Boston Beer company public in 1995 and owns a 26% stake in the company, giving him a net-worth of over $2.4 billion.
-He is currently ranked #925 in Forbes Billionaires 2021.
+Koch took Boston Beer company public in 1995 and owns a 19.5% stake in the company, giving him a net-worth of over $1 billion.
+In 2023 he was ranked #1905 in Forbes Billionaires 2023.

 In 2016, Koch published Quench Your Own Thirst: Business Lessons Learned Over a Beer or Two, in which he discussed how he left his career as a management consultant to start his own brewery using his great-great-grandfather's recipe.

-In August 2018, Koch said the corporate tax cut of 2017 helped to play a major role in making Boston Beer Company more competitive in regard to foreign competitors.
-Koch stated that "When I started Sam Adams, American beer was a joke, and it pissed me off.
+At an August 2018 dinner with U.S. President Donald Trump, Koch said the corporate tax cut of 2017 played a major role in making the Boston Beer Company more competitive in regard to foreign competitors: "When I started Sam Adams, American beer was a joke, and it pissed me off.
 And now, American brewers make the best beer in the world.
 And the tax reform was a very big deal for all of us, because 85 percent of the beer made in the United States is owned by foreign companies."
+Koch faced criticism after he made the comments.